 Nevada has a medical cannabis program and passed an adult-use legalization through the ballot box in November 2016.
 In 2000, Nevada voters passed an amendment to the Nevada state constitution allowing physicians to recommend cannabis for an inclusive set of qualifying conditions including chronic pain and created a limited non-commercial medical cannabis patient/caregiver system.
-Senate Bill 374, which passed the legislature and was signed by the Governor in 2013, expanded this program and established a for-profit regulated medical cannabis industry.
+Senate Bill 374, which passed the legislature and was passed by operation of law in 2013, expanded this program and established a for-profit regulated medical cannabis industry.

 The Nevada Division of Public and Behavioral Health licensed medical cannabis establishments up until July 1, 2017 when the state's medical cannabis program merged with adult-use cannabis enforcement under the Nevada Department Of Taxation.
-In 2019 Nevada Governor established the Cannabis Compliance Board which took over the regulation of cannabis on July 1, 2020.
+In 2019 Nevada Governor Sisolak established the Cannabis Compliance Board which took over the regulation of cannabis on July 1, 2020.
 In 2014, Nevada accepted medical cannabis business applications and a few months later the Division approved 182 cultivation licenses, 118 licenses for the production of edibles and infused products, 17 independent testing laboratories, and 55 medical cannabis dispensary licenses.
 The number of dispensary licenses was then increased to 66 by legislative action in 2015.
-In 2017 these medical cannabis establishments were able to apply for and obtain retail cannabis store business of the same type (cultivation, production, laboratory or dispensary).
+In 2017 these medical cannabis establishments were able to apply for and obtain retail cannabis slicenses of the same type (cultivation, production, laboratory or dispensary).
 From September 7, 2018 to September 20, 2018 Nevada began accepting retail cannabis store business applications and shortly thereafter in December 2018, the State of Nevada awarded sixty-one (61) retail cannabis store licenses.
 The application process was merit-based, competitive, and is currently closed.
 Residency is not required to own or invest in a Nevada medical cannabis business or recreational cannabis business.
 In addition, vertical integration is neither required nor prohibited.
 Nevada's medical law includes patient reciprocity, which permits medical patients from other states to purchase cannabis from Nevada dispensaries.
 Nevada also allows for dispensaries to deliver medical cannabis to patients.

 Each medical cannabis establishment must maintain a medical cannabis establishment registration certificate with the CCB.
 Among other requirements, there are minimum liquidity requirements and restrictions on the geographic location of a medical cannabis establishments as well as restrictions relating to the age and criminal background of employees, owners, officers and board members of the establishment.
 All employees must be over 21 and all owners, officers and board members must not have any previous felony convictions or had a previously granted medical cannabis registration revoked.
-Additionally, each volunteer, employee, owner, officer and board member of a medical cannabis establishment must be registered with the CCB as a medical cannabis agent and hold a valid medical cannabis establishment agent card.
+Additionally, each volunteer, employee, owner (subject to certabin exceptions for owners holding less than 5% of the interests in an entity that holds a cannabis establishment certificate), officer and board member of a medical cannabis establishment must be registered with the CCB as a medical cannabis agent and hold a valid medical cannabis establishment agent card.
 The establishment must have adequate security measures and use an electronic verification system and inventory control system.
 If the medical cannabis establishment will sell or deliver edible cannabis products or cannabis-infused products, proposed operating procedures for handling such products which must be preapproved by the CCB.